 Making a Booking

-At Fusion Spa an adult orientated atmosphere is provided for guests receiving treatments and must be over 16 years of age.
-Children are allowed to use the pool only; Monday to Friday between 10am-12pm and 4pm-6pm and between 10am-6pm Saturday to Sunday, and during half term and public holidays.
+At Fusion Spa an adult-orientated atmosphere is provided for guests receiving treatments and must be over 16 years of age.
+Children are allowed to use the pool only; Monday to Friday between 10.00 am - 12.00 pm and 2.00 pm - 6.00 pm.
+Saturday - Sunday between 10.00 am - 6.00 pm during half term and public holidays.
 This privilege is only available to hotel guests and Fusion Wellness Leisure Members.

 Bookings can be made on the telephone, on our website (coming soon) or general enquiries can be sent via email.